Edward Bond: Publications

 Since the early 1970s, Bond has been conspicuous as the first dramatist since George Bernard Shaw to produce long, serious prose prefaces to his plays.

 These contain the author's meditations on capitalism, violence, technology, post-modernism and imagination and develop a comprehensive theory on the use and means of drama.
 Nine volumes of his Collected Plays, including the prefaces, are available from the UK publisher Methuen.

 In 1999 he published The Hidden Plot, a collection of writings on theatre and the meaning of drama.
 He has published two volumes from his notebooks and four volumes of letters.
 His Collected Poems was published in 1987.

-Contribution to the cinema
+Contribution to cinema

 In the late 1960s/early 1970s Bond also made some contributions to the cinema.
 He wrote the English dialogue for Blowup (1966, directed by Michelangelo Antonioni), for which he received a joint Oscar nomination for Best Original Screenplay.
 He also wrote an adaptation of Nabokov's Laughter in the Dark (1968, dir.
 Tony Richardson) and the screenplay for the aboriginal drama Walkabout (1971, dir.
 Nicolas Roeg); as well as contributing additional dialogue to Nicholas and Alexandra (1971, dir.
 Franklin J. Schaffner).
 Except for Antonioni's Blowup, Bond himself considered these works strictly as potboilers and often became frustrated when further involved in cinema projects.
+Bond contributed to the 2024 film ‘ ‘The Return’ ‘ which he co-wrote with John Collee.